Ezibenroc/beertorrent/report.md

 The number of `sender` threads is specified at compile time (constant N_THREAD).
 The threads are making a lot of input/output operations, the CPU would be often idle if there was not enough threads.
-The number of ressources is limited (semaphores and mutex for instance), thus a too large number of threads would be useless (all these threads would be blocked).
+The number of resources is limited (semaphores and mutex for instance), thus a too large number of threads would be useless (all these threads would be blocked).